The NYT’s latest Russiagate story on George Papadopoulos is not believable. Here’s why

 The Valdai Discussion Club for those who do not know is a Russian NGO which regularly hosts discussions between top level Russian officials and senior people from around the world.
 It is sometimes spoken of as the Russian equivalent to Davos.
 This page from its website gives an idea of its activities and of the very senior people from around the world who have been involved in it,

 In other words when Papadopoulos and Professor Mifsud got to know each other Professor Mifsud simply put Papadopoulos in touch with the Russian organisers of the meeting he was attending.

 That does not argue for Professor Mifsud’s “high level contacts” within the Russian government; it argues against it.

-No Russian government official appears to have been directly involved in the discussions between the various members of the Valdai Discussion Group and Papadopoulos.
+As it happens no Russian government official appears to have been directly involved in the discussions between the various members of the Valdai Discussion Group and Papadopoulos.

 The New York Times says that Igor Ivanov, who was Russia’s foreign minister from 1998 to 2004, was consulted by Papadopoulos’s Russian contacts.
 Ivanov is presumably the “Russian MFA Connection” referred to in Papadopoulos’s indictment.
 However Ivanov is a retired official not an active one, and his Wikipedia profile suggests that he is now mainly involved in academic work and in the work of various international NGOs.
 As such he would have been an obvious person for members of the Valdai Discussion Club to consult, and was not in any sense a representative of the Russian government.